 I could spend my entire day blogging but blogging doesn’t pay, so my day job is being the CEO of HJMT Public Relations Inc., an award winning Long Island and New York City-based public relations agency.
 I started this firm in 1992 when my daughter was born.
 Today we have an office in New York City and Long Island.
 We represent regional and national clients and help them get others to know their business by offering publicity, social media marketing, content marketing and everything in between.
 I’m passionate about what we do for our clients and I know my staff is too.

 Because of my love for triathlon, I rented out Citi Field and hosted the NY TRI EXPO ’16 on March 19, 2016.
 The expo was a huge success.
 We had 2,000 athletes attend, 20+ learning events and nearly 70 exhibitors.

 I look forward to sharing my running, swimming and cycling experiences and my opinions about products and services with you.
 If there’s something that you would like me to address, please let me know.
-I love feedback!
+I love the feedback!
 Let’s build a community together and share experiences.
 We accept guest blogs and I have already run a few posts of amazing runners who have inspired me and I know you will be enlightened as well.